wyhitcs/team-letsencrypt/draftv1.md

 ###5.2 Implementation Strategy

 The key to implement variability and configurability is using interface.
 All the interfaces need to be implemented are stored in the file `interface.py`.
 In the [developer guide](https://letsencrypt.readthedocs.org/en/latest/contributing.html) announce that what interface should be implemented by a specific kind of class.
-The interface.py and the developer guide together draw an outline for the let’s encrypt: what configuration can be done, what parameter can be specified, what Operation System it should support, what plugin it should support.
+The interface.py and the developer guide together draw an outline for the Let’s Encrypt: what configuration can be done, what parameter can be specified, what Operation System it should support, what plugin it should support.
 Hence the variability and configurability have been implemented.

 ###5.3 Evolution History of Variability and Configurability